 No matter what time zone your athletes are in or how quickly they’ve travelled, if they want to tell their brain it’s daytime, they need some bright light.
 A lot of athletes get up really early – earlier than their bodies want to – so one way that you can help them to feel more energetic and enhance their performance is to encourage them to get as much light in the morning as possible.
 That could be opening their blinds and standing in front of an open window for a few minutes, or getting outside within a few minutes of waking up and getting moving.

 If getting into bed is the first time an athlete’s mind has the chance to wind down, that will cause problems.
 Advise them to turn off the TV an hour before they get ready for bed.
 A lot of people confuse distraction with relaxation.
 Relaxation is more of an active process, and a lot of athletes know this because it’s like stretching.
 Stretching is an active process, which is key to preparation.
 Taking time to wind down and relax before sleep is just as important as stretching before training.

 If you think an athlete might be suffering from a long-term sleep disorder, try to persuade them to talk to their doctor or someone who has expertise in this area.
-There are medications that can be helpful for treating sleep disorders.
-Usually though, the side effects of these medications tend to create dulled senses and a slowed reaction time, and might even increase injury and illness risk.
+There are medications that may be helpful for treating sleep disorders, although the side effects tend to create dulled senses and a slowed reaction time which might even increase injury and illness risk.
 For an athlete, those could be pretty serious problems.
-As an alternative, you can look into behavioural treatments for sleep disorders, such as cognitive behavioural therapy, which don’t have the same side effects as medications and have been shown to work just as well or better.
+As an alternative, look into behavioural treatments for sleep disorders, such as cognitive behavioural therapy, which don’t have the same side effects as medications and have been shown to work just as well or better.